Censorship in Pakistan: Maps of Kashmir/Junagadh

 In 2022, the Pakistani government will propose to criminalise questions related to the sovereign territorial integrity of the frontiers of Pakistan in a manner that is, or should likely to be, prejudicial to the interests of the safety or security concerns of Pakistanis.
-Pakistan’s PTI government will require that all maps in publications circulated in Pakistan reflect the traditional claim to the entire region of IIOJK, which is disputed and contested by Islamabad, and regardless of the line of control respectively.
+Pakistan’s PTI government will require that all maps in publications circulated in Pakistan reflect the traditional claim to the entire region of Indian administered Jammu and Kashmir, which is disputed and contested by Islamabad, and regardless of the line of control respectively.
 Pakistan's government has maintained its territorial claim on Junagadh, along with Manavadar and Sir Creek in Gujarat, on its official political map issued on 4 August 2020.
 According to the Surveying and Mapping Act.

 SMS

-The Pakistan Telecommunications Authority required telecoms to filter Short Message Service (text messaging) for more than 1,000 offensive keywords from 21 November 2011.
+The Pakistan Telecommunication Authority required telecoms to filter Short Message Service (text messaging) for more than 1,000 offensive keywords from 21 November 2011.
 An unconfirmed list was leaked online and some of the innocuous keywords on the list was subjected to ridicule by Pakistanis.